ipref/dns/README.md

     host1.example.com.
 IN  AA   gw.example.com + 25b7-2345
     host2               IN  AA   gw.example.com + 2,347,275,120
-    host3               IN  AA   10.247.1.1 + c184-234f-980a
+    host3               IN  AA   192.0.2.1 + c184-234f-980a

 As a workaround for an unavailable record type, IPREF uses TXT records to embed the contents of AA records.
 For example the above entries as TXT records look like this:

     host1.example.com.
 IN  TXT  "AA gw.example.com + 25b7-2345"
     host2               IN  TXT  "AA gw.example.com + 2,347,275,120"
-    host3               IN  TXT  "AA 10.247.1.1 + c184-234f-980a"
+    host3               IN  TXT  "AA 192.0.2.1 + c184-234f-980a"

-An IPREF resolver must issues queries for A, AAAA, and AA records, then prefer AA over A/AAAA.
+An IPREF resolver must issue queries for A, AAAA, and AA records, then prefer AA over A/AAAA.
 Typically, A/AAAA would not return if AA is found but resolver cannot rely on that behavior.

 # Static IPREF address mapping